ThatFruedDued/blooket-utility/README.md

 This category of hacks and cheats affects the Factory game mode on Blooket.

 ## Factory / Always Get Mega Bot
-Always pull a Mega Bot after you answer a question correctly in Factory.
+Always pull a Mega Bot after you answer a question correctly in Factory **if the Mega Bot has been unlocked.
+NOTE:** The Mega Bot is not unlocked right when the game starts.
+I believe you must collect a certain amount of money before it is unlocked and you can start using it, but I'm not sure what the criteria is for unlocking the Mega Bot.